 In 2016 she was number 22 on the list ‘Top 200 of most influential Dutch people’ published by de Volkskrant (Dutch newspaper).

 Because of 'her unremitting efforts to bring the efforts of science to the awareness of the general public,' Louise Fresco was awarded the Comenius Prize in 2014.

-On the occasion of the 95th Foundation Day of Wageningen University on 15 March 2013, Prof Louise Fresco received the Outstanding Alumnus Award.
+On the occasion of the 95th Foundation Day of Wageningen University on 15 March 2013, Professor Louise Fresco received the Outstanding Alumnus Award.

-In 2009 she was invited to be a speaker at the TED Conference in Palm Springs, California.
+In 2009 she was invited to be a speaker at the TED Conference in Palm Springs.

-In 2008 she received the Groeneveld Award, which is granted annually to a person who or organisation that has contributed particular efforts to the debate about nature and landscape, thereby stating their own critical ideas.
+In 2008 she received the Groeneveld Award, which is granted annually to a person who or organisation that has made a significant contribution to the debate on nature and landscape, expressing their own critical ideas.